 Twelve Months provides examples of the following tropes:

-- Baleful Polymorph: The mother and the daughter are transformed into dogs at the end of the movie and cursed to stay that way for three years.
+- Baleful Polymorph: The mother and the daughter are transformed into dogs at the end of the movie and cursed to stay that way until they change for the better.

 - Heartwarming Orphan: Anya is an orphan and an absolute selfless sweetheart.

 - An Ice Person: The winter months, especially January, come off as this being the personifications of the coldest time of year.